 At the Faculty of Science, we recognize that the transition from high school or CEGEP to university represents a major challenge for you.
 That's why we have support services for our new students.

 An example is the one-week mathematics workshop in August to review the high school material you need for your first-year math courses.
 Help centres in mathematics, physics, chemistry and biochemistry are at the disposal of students who need help in those courses.
-They are classrooms, staffed by consultants who can answer all your questions.
+They are in classrooms, staffed by consultants who can answer all your questions.

-In addition, the Faculty asks professors who teach first-year courses to test new students early in the semester and forward their interim grades to the coordinator of the Centre for Academic Success.
+In addition, the Faculty asks professors who teach first-year courses to test new students early in the trimester and forward their interim grades to the coordinator of the Centre for Academic Success.
 The coordinator - a former high-school science teacher - studies the files, then meets with students who may be encountering difficulties in their courses and discusses possible solutions with them (time management, counselling, tutorials, etc.).

 Bridging Courses in Science – Summer 2017